ims-systems-00/ims-kb/docs/intro.md

 Let's configure iMS.
 This should take less than **15 minutes**

 More information about the UI, navigating it, and the numerous buttons can be found in the `General Information` portion of the User Manual.
-However, it is recommended to complete the Configuration at least once prior to moving on.
+However, it is recommended to complete the Configuration at least once before moving on.

 ## Getting Started